 Overview of Semiconductor Manufacturing Process

-The semiconductor manufacturing process can be divided into three main areas: the design process, the front-end process, and the back-end process.
-The tasks to be performed in each step are as follows.
+The semiconductor manufacturing process is generally divided into three main phases: design, front-end processing, and back-end processing.
+The tasks performed in each stage are as follows:

 Processing performed in the front-end process